Widdrington Station and Stobswood: Stobswood

 Included in the parish name and boundaries is the neighbourhood of Stobswood, 300 m north-west, across the green buffer of Grange Wood.
 Stobswood has a population of around 120.
 The majority of the housing in Stobswood was built in support of the railway and the defunct brickworks that previously operated just to the east of the railway line.
 Stobswood Miners Welfare is the local pub for Stobswood, which hosts two Saturday football teams, Stobswood Welfare A.F.C and a newly formed Stobswood Welfare A.F.C Reserve team.
 It also hosts 3 Senior Cricket teams, 2 sides playing on a Saturday and a midweek side playing on a Thursday, all playing in the Northumberland & Tyneside Cricket League.

 Local Government

-Widdrington Station and Stobswood lie within the Ulgham ward of the county-wide unitary county, Northumberland.
-Its county councillor is Cllr David J. Towns (Conservative) and the villages fall within the Druridge Bay Community Forum and the Northern Area Committee jurisdictions of the Council.
+Widdrington Station and Stobswood lies within the Ulgham ward of the county-wide unitary county, Northumberland.
+Its county councillor is Cllr David J. Towns (Conservative) and the villages fall within the Druridge Bay Community Forum and the Northern Area Committee jurisdictions of the council.